Taluu/Link-TPL/docs/reference/templates.rst

 and a finishing string ``...`` if the length of ``{var}`` exceeds 50 chars.

 .. warning::
-  There is another limitation for strings : you may not use the symbol ``:``, as it would be interpreted as a new parameter, which could get the parser wrong.
-  Once again, this is due to the parser, and would bring down performances to do otherwise.
+  There is another limitation for strings : you may not use the symbols ``:`` or ``|``, as it would be interpreted as a new parameter or new filter, which could get the parser wrong.
+Once again, this is due to the parser, and trying to fix it would bring down performances.

 List of pre-built filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^